CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 There are 2 different modes when executing `pgSimload`:

-  - **SQL-loop mode** to execute a script infintely on a given schema of a given database
+  - **SQL-Loop mode** to execute a script infintely on a given schema of a given database
-  - **Patroni-monitoring mode** to execute a monitoring on a given Patroni cluster.
+  - **Patroni-Watcher mode** to execute a monitoring on a given Patroni cluster.
 So you need one of such for this mode to be useful to you

 Given the mode you choose, some parameters are mandatory or not.
 And the